passportxyz/passport-docs/pages/building-with-passport/passport-api/api-reference.md

 ---
 title: API reference
-description: Reference documentation for the Gitcoin Passport API
+description: Reference documentation for the Passport API
 ---

 # API Reference

-The Passport API enables developers to retrieve Passport scores and Stamp metadata for users who have created a Gitcoin Passport.
+The Passport API enables developers to retrieve Passport XYZ scores and Stamp metadata for users who have created a Passport.

 You can also experiment with the Passport API using our [API playground tool](https://api.scorer.gitcoin.co/docs) and adding your API keys via the 'Authorize' button.

 ## Authentication

-To access the Gitcoin Passport API, you will need a [Scorer ID and an API key](getting-access).
+To access the Passport API, you will need a [Scorer ID and an API key](getting-access).

 To make a successful request, you will need to include your API key in the "Authorization" header of each API request.
 The header should have the following format: